 Content Marketing

-What many companies fail to realize is that content marketing is so much more than just a blog.
+What many companies need to realize is that content marketing is so much more than just a blog.
 Your content, the information you share with your customers, can be anything from a sentence on social media to a full-length video on YouTube.
 It’s the words you use to describe your brand.
 It’s the images you share to convey your expertise.
 It’s every piece of every campaign you share online, in print, on television, and even on billboards.

 Social Media